 Motivated by the fragility of autobiographical memory, I reconstruct landscapes and scenes by imagining locations and people from my past.
-Layers of colour, gesture, line work and mark-making articulate altered perceptions of reality.
+Layers of form, colour, gesture, and mark-making articulate altered perceptions of reality.
+Through the process of painting, drawing and sculpture I focus on the unreliability of retrieving self-related memories resulting in tiers of complexity, movement and absurdity.

 My art practice is determined by the limitations we share as humans in processing information about our environs; every perception, thought or memory is shaped by, and reliant on, our neurophysiology.
 We continually generate material for the content of our identity through mentally traveling into the past and creating our own personal history.
 On paper the essence of a person, object or place remains, however the process of recollection is complex, and the resemblance is sometimes elusive.